Polytela gloriosae: Life cycle

 Pupa obtect.
 Anterior side broader.
 Early stages light coloured.
 It turns dark brownish to blackish in emergence time.
 Pupation occurs within soil in earthen cell.
 Stage lasts for 7.5 days.

 Biology

 The caterpillar is a minor pest on several plants of the families Liliaceae and Amaryllidaceae.
-Larval food plants include Gloriosa superba, Crinum asiaticum, Zephyranthus grandiflora, Zephyranthus citrina, Scadoxus multiflorus, Amaryllis and Lilium species.
+Larval food plants include Gloriosa superba, Crinum asiaticum, Zephyranthes carinata, Zephyranthes citrina, Scadoxus multiflorus, Amaryllis and Lilium species.
 They can be controlled using pesticides such as malathion and azadirachtin.
 Biological control can be used through the fungus Metarhizium and a tachinid fly.